-“The Deity usually request for clothe occasionally, whenever the white cloth used in covering the Ishage rock falls off the rock, it’s requesting for a new cloth doesn’t want the cloth given to him again.
+“The Deity usually requests for clothing occasionally, whenever the white cloth used in covering the Ishage rock falls off the rock, it’s requesting for a new cloth doesn’t want the cloth given to him again.
 At that moment, another new white cloth must be given to the deity” Wasiu said.

-A pile of used clothes could be seen few steps from Ishage rock.
+A pile of used clothes could be seen a few steps from Ishage rock.